 The purpose of this joint meeting was to bring the North Slope, Northwest Arctic, Western Interior Alaska, and Seward Peninsula Subsistence Regional Advisory Councils together to discuss deferred Wildlife Proposals WP24-28/29.
 Wildlife Proposals WP24-28/29 were originally submitted due to a dramatic decline in the Western Arctic Caribou Herd (WACH) population and aimed to reduce the harvest limit from five caribou per day to four caribou, only one of which may be a cow, per year.
 Given the large range of the WACH and broad impacts of any regulatory changes, this joint session supported collaborative decision-making across Council regions.

-The purpose of this meeting was for the Council to discuss and make recommendations on deferred wildlife proposals.
+Council to discuss and make recommendations on deferred wildlife proposals and one fisheries special action.
 The Council also made decisions brought forward from the all-council meeting earlier in the week.